-Finally, when you approach the starting point of the exercise, you should feel a complete stretch in the lats, and, without hesitation, proceed to the next repetition by repeating the process.
+Finally, when you approach the starting point of the exercise, you should feel a complete stretch in the lats, and, without hesitation, proceed to the next rep by repeating the process.

 Keeping your mental focus channeled in this manner will direct the majority of stress to the target muscles of your upper back, thereby maximizing muscular stimulation.

-Multiple studies have emerged for other muscle groups such as the abdominals and gluteals, all showing the same thing – concentrated effort increases neural activation to the intended musculature.
+Multiple studies have emerged for other muscle groups such as the abs and glutes, all showing the same thing - concentrated effort increases neural activation to the intended musculature.

 Don't get discouraged if it takes longer to develop a mental link with certain muscles than others.
-This is to be expected.
-As a rule, it's easier to mentally connect with the muscles of the arms and legs than it is with those of the torso (i.e. back, chest and shoulders).
-Regardless, with regimented practice and a modicum of patience, you'll soon develop a connection with all the muscles in your body.
+It's generally easier to mentally connect with the muscles of the arms and legs than it is with those of the torso.
+With practice and patience, you'll develop a connection with all the muscles in your body.

 3. Visualize Performance

-Arnold frequently employed a technique called visualization (a.k.a. motor imagery) whereby he mentally pictured the way he wanted his muscles to look, and then imagined them taking this form while training.
+Arnold frequently employed visualization (motor imagery).
+He envisioned the way he wanted his muscles to look, and then imagined them taking this form while training.

-Regarding his upper arm training, Arnold stated the following: "In my mind I saw my biceps as mountains, enormously huge, and I pictured myself lifting tremendous amounts of weight with these superhuman masses of muscle."
-A powerful image, wouldn't you say?
+Regarding his upper arm training, Arnold said: "In my mind I saw my biceps as mountains, enormously huge, and I pictured myself lifting tremendous amounts of weight with these superhuman masses of muscle."

 Visualization techniques have long been used in the field of motor learning.
-These cognitive tactics have been found to improve performance on motor tasks even without practicing the skill.
+These cognitive tactics improve performance on motor tasks even without practicing the skill.

-Several theories have been developed to explain this phenomenon.
-The most popular of these theories proposes that mental imagery activates the same motor pathways involved in performance of the movement.
-In support of this theory, there's evidence that EMG muscle activity during visualization is comparable to physical practice, albeit at a reduced magnitude.
+There are several theories that might explain this phenomenon.
+One proposes that mental imagery activates the same motor pathways involved in performance of the movement.
+There's evidence that EMG muscle activity during visualization is comparable to physical practice, albeit at a reduced magnitude.

-Current research supports that visualization can also have a positive affect on resistance training performance.
-One of the more recent studies on the subject showed that lifters significantly increased their ability to achieve a maximal voluntary contraction in the leg press by simply visualizing the feel of the movement during the rest period.
+Researchers say that visualization can also have a positive affect on resistance training performance.
+Another study showed that lifters significantly increased their ability to achieve a maximal voluntary contraction in the leg press by simply visualizing the feel of the movement during the rest period.

-What's more, they increased the total number of repetitions performed compared to a control group that didn't use visualization.
-To put this into perspective, a brief bout of mental imagery between sets can increase both the quality and quantity of lifting performance!
+Subjects also increased the total number of reps they could do compared to a control group that didn't use visualization.
+To put this into perspective, a brief bout of mental imagery between sets can increase both the quality and quantity of lifting performance.

-The take home message is that if you can develop a mental image of your muscles and make that image very real – just like Arnold did – results will ultimately follow.
+There's another benefit of visualization that plays a role.
+It tends to increase motivation, spurring you on to perform at your best.
+So if you can develop a mental image of your muscles, and make that image very real - just like Arnold did - results will follow.